 Myself and my Son (Finley) visited the museum today for the first time and just wished to say thank you the the man there, he was very nice and helpful.
 We will come back as their was lots to see.
 Thank you Daz and Finn P.S Finn said thank you for the postcard.

 Graham Cook said on Sep 14, 2013 5:11 PM

 I wonder if you can help me? > I have discovered my fathers (Thomas Cyril Cook) pilot's log book from 1938 with a reference to 56 Squadron, it states the following: > Date of Qualified for Wings 2nd Nov.
 1938. > Date of Demobilization 29th March 1940 > Highest Rank held Ft/Sarg. > Number 107876. > Can you confirm this to be correct. > Thank you. > Graham Cook. >

 * A valid email address is required to post a message.
 Your email address will not be published or seen by others.

 This page is for you to have your say on your experience of the museum.
 Please feel free to leave a comment or a message.
 You could even make contact with a long lost friend or comrade!

-We Are Now Closed For The Winter Break
+We Are Now Closed Until April 2018

 |Battle of Britain|